Loutraki

-Loutraki (Λουτράκι) is a seaside resort on the Gulf of Corinth, in Corinthia, Greece.
+Loutraki (Λουτράκι) is a seaside resort town on the Gulf of Corinth, in Corinthia, Greece.
 It is located 81 km west of Athens and 8 km northeast of Corinth.
 Loutraki is the seat of the municipality Loutraki-Perachora-Agioi Theodoroi.
 The town is known for its vast natural springs and its therapeutic spas.
-There are many tourists who visit Loutraki every year (especially in summer) because of its crystal clear sea.
+It is a popular tourist destination for its crystal clear waters.
 The Casino of Loutraki has thousands of visitors every day.
-The population in 2021 was 12,212 people.
+According to the 2021 census, it has a population of 12,212.

 History

 In antiquity a town called Thermae (Θερμαί, hot springs) existed on the site.
 In 1847, an announcement in Italy asserting the therapeutic benefits of bathing in the natural thermal spas found in Loutraki caused an influx of settlers in the surrounding areas, thereby creating modern Loutraki.
 In 1928, Loutraki was completely destroyed by an earthquake, and rebuilt.
 A large park was created by claiming land from the sea, using the rubble of the fallen houses.
 Another strong earthquake hit the area in 1981 but with less destructive effects.